riodelphino/mql-compile.nvim/README.md

 Without heavy MetaEditor GUI.
 (Compiling on command-line).

 > [!Caution]
-> This is a test version.
+> It's a test version.

 Be careful to use at your own risk.
+Backup your files before testing.

 > [!Warning]
 > Not tested in Windows or Linux

 Currently ensured to work only in 'macOS + wine(wineskin)' environment.
 If anyone encounters any problems while using/testing, please [create an issue](https://github.com/riodelphino/mql-compile.nvim/issues/new) on GitHub.
+Any reports are welcome, like mql-compile.nvim worked in your environment.

 ## Screenshots